robbyblum/yale_phd_thesis_template/README.txt

 ## Using LaTeX

-Simply modify the `yale_thesis.tex` document as necessary.
+Simply modify the `yale_thesis_alt.tex` document as necessary.
+`yale_thesis.tex` is roughly equivalent, but it doesn't use the distributed file structure stuff.
+It's harder to edit a dissertation when it's all in one giant file, so I recommend using `yale_thesis_alt.tex`.

 ## Using LyX